-- Interact with UC Berkeley faculty and students: UC Berkeley is the #1 public university and one of the top engineering institutions in the world, and has distinguished professors and alumni.
-In particular, some of our past BioEHSC™ mentors include current students and alums of graduate and medical programs at Harvard, UCSF, Johns Hopkins, Stanford, UC Berkeley, UC San Diego, UC San Francisco, UCLA, and many more.
-By interacting with these professors and undergraduates and learning from their experiences, students can develop skills and become poised for academic and professional success.
+- Interact with UC Berkeley faculty and students: UC Berkeley is the #1 public university, one of the top engineering institutions in the world, and has a multitude of distinguished professors and alumni.
+In particular, some of our past BioEHSC™ mentors include current students and alums of graduate and medical programs at Harvard, MIT, UCSF, Johns Hopkins, Stanford, UC Berkeley, UC San Diego, UC San Francisco, UCLA, and many more.
+By interacting with these professors and undergraduates and learning from their experiences, students develop lifelong skills and are poised for academic and professional success.

 - Become familiar with the engineering design process: Identify a problem, research, define targets, find a solution, analyze potential problems, before actually moving to testing - such is the design process of every engineer.
 By completing a bioengineering design project and emulating an engineer's thought process, students can gain critical thinking and analysis skills important for every profession.

 About the Bioengineering Honor Society (BioEHS)

 The Bioengineering Honor Society (BioEHS) honors and encourages academic achievement among undergraduate bioengineering students at UC Berkeley.
 It does so through study groups, professional development workshops, community service events, socials, and outreach projects.